Alkmaar! “The Dutch Cheese City” is in the province called ‘Noord Holland’.

-The old historical centre can be reached in a 5 min drive from where we were staying at our AirBnB.
+The old historical center can be reached in a 5 min drive from where we were staying at our Airbnb.

 As we wandered through the streets of Alkmaar with its impressive monuments, we were amazed at the beauty of the old town.